kv5h/tfvar-export/README.md

   - as `Non sensitive`, so please **be careful not to specify sensitive output values**.
   - as category of `terraform` (NOT `environment variables`).
+- Update operation does NOT take into account whether the value was really updated or not.
+In other words, this operation makes the value at the target workspace and the value in the output file idempotent.

 ## Prerequisite